Nicaragua Population Pyramid (2025)

 What are the economic implications of Nicaragua's demographics?

 Nicaragua's demographic profile creates notable economic challenges through its impact on labor markets, consumption patterns, and fiscal requirements.
 With 66.0% of the population in working ages, the country has abundant labor force potential supporting economic expansion.
 The dependency ratio of 51.5 means each working person supports 0.5 dependents, requiring substantial resources for dependent care.
-Large youth populations drive demand for education and job creation, requiring annual employment generation for 132,267 new workforce entrants.
 Lower elderly proportions postpone aging-related fiscal pressures.
 These demographic patterns influence economic growth potential, social spending priorities, and long-term fiscal sustainability in Nicaragua.

 Is Nicaragua experiencing a demographic dividend?